Qiskit/rustworkx/docs/source/api.rst

    :returns paths: A list of lists where each inner list is a path
    :rtype: list

-.. py:function:: dag_all_simple_paths(graph, from, to, min_depth=None, cutoff=None)
+.. py:function:: digraph_all_simple_paths(graph, from, to, min_depth=None, cutoff=None)
-   Return all simple paths between 2 nodes in a PyDAG object
+   Return all simple paths between 2 nodes in a PyDiGraph object

    A simple path is a path with no repeated nodes.

-   :param PyDAG graph: The graph to find the path in
+   :param PyDiGraph graph: The graph to find the path in
    :param int from: The node index to find the paths from
    :param int to: The node index to find the paths to
    :param int min_depth: The minimum depth of the path to include in the output